 Tip: If you would decide to stay in Palaui Island, please note that there is no electricity available.
 Bring with you power banks.
 Insect repellent would also come in handy while camping to avoid bug bites.

-If you don’t feel spending the night on the island, then you may check-in in the following hotels and resorts in Sta.
+If you don’t feel spending the night on the island, then you may stay in the following hotels and resorts in Sta.
 Ana.

 Address: Dugo-San Vicente Road, Centro, Sta.
 Ana, 3514